sbojorge/peachesncream/README.md

 ### Testing

-Links to social media and those related to the app (home, sign up, sign in) works well.
+Links to social media and those related to the app:
+ * Home
+ * Sign up
+ * Sign in <!-- currently there's a 'page not found' message when already registered user trys to log in -->
+ * Create list
+ * Add list

+  work as expected

 * Accesibility